Content-type: text/html; charset=UTF-8 Man page of passt

 --no-copy-routes (DEPRECATED)

 With --config-net, do not copy all the routes associated to the interface we derive addresses and routes from: set up only the default gateway.
-Implied by -g, --gateway.
+Implied by -g, --gateway, for the corresponding IP version only.

 Default is to copy all the routing entries from the interface in the outer namespace to the target namespace, translating the output interface attribute to the outbound interface in the namespace.